hmasila/slate-api-documentation/source/index.html.md

 $api = APIClient::authorize('Thequickbrownfoxjumpsoverthelazydog');
 ?>
 ```
-> Make sure to replace `Thequickbrownfoxjumpsoverthelazydog` with your API key.
+> Replace `Thequickbrownfoxjumpsoverthelazydog` with your API key.

 AppName uses API keys to allow access to the API.
 You can register a new AppName API key at our [developer portal](http://app-domain.com/developers).